slicer69/RobotServer/README.md

 such as telnet or nc.
 It then processes commands sent to it.
 The client can send the command "help" to see a list of all supported commands.

+By default, the Pico W registers itself on the local network with the hostname "picow" and listens on network port 40801.
+Connecting to it is usually as easy as running "telnet picow 40801".

 Commands are parsed and then, as appropriate, sent to the Robot class to manipulate the Kitronik robot.